2023 Best Value Nursing Master's Degree Schools in Virginia

 The average tuition and fees for an in-state graduate student at University of Virginia are $20,906 a year.

-University of Virginia also made our Best Nursing Master’s Degree Schools in Virginia list, coming in at #1.
+University of Virginia also took the #1 spot in our Best Nursing Master’s Degree Schools in Virginia rankings.

-The average tuition and fees for an in-state graduate student at Mary Baldwin are $13,170 a year.
+In-state tuition fees for graduate students at Mary Baldwin are $13,170 per year.

 State | Degrees Awarded |